unkyulee/micro-journal/micro-journal-rev-8/build.md

 3.3V from ESP32 to pin 16
 GND to pin 17

+Breakout board has different PIN number on the front and the back.
+I used the pin number marked inside the bracket in this build.

 | DISPLAY           | ESP32 |
 | ----------------- | ----- |